vishalkumar957039/container/docs/tutorial.md

 The `WORKDIR` line creates a directory `/content` in the image, and makes it the current directory.

-The `COPY` command copies the image file `logo.jpg` from your build context to the image.
-See the following section for a description of the build context.

-The `RUN` line creates a simple HTML landing page named `/content/index.html`.
+The first `RUN` line adds the `curl` command to your image, and the second `RUN` line creates a simple HTML landing page named `/content/index.html`.

 The `CMD` line configures the container to run a simple web server in Python on port 80.
 Since the working directory is `/content`, the web server runs in that directory and delivers the content of the file `/content/index.html` when a user requests the index page URL.